 - 1.3.
 The Licensing Objectives In exercising most of its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in section 1 of the Gambling Act 2005.
 The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.4.
-It should be noted that the Gambling Commission has stated: "The requirement in relation to children is explicitly to protect them from being harmed or exploited by gambling". - 1.5.
-The Licensing Authority is aware that in making decisions about premises licences it should aim to permit the use of premises for gambling in so far as it thinks it: - in accordance with any relevant code of practice issued by the Gambling Commission
+In practice, the objective of protecting children from being harmed or exploited by gambling usually means preventing them from taking part in, or being in close proximity to gambling.